School for Life

 The Undergraduate Programme at UPES offers teaching and learning in four clearly demarcated, yet academically integrated areas, covering Core Specialization courses, Exploratory (Interdisciplinary Electives), Signature and Life Skill courses, all of which are credited, and are the basis of the Degree award.
-The latter three selection of courses are on offer at the School for Life and are structured to be read alongside the students’ core academic curriculum.
+The latter three selections of courses are on offer at the School for Life and are structured to be read alongside the students’ core academic curriculum.

-Core Specialization subjects cover areas that are intrinsically linked to the study of the core specialism subjects offered in the main programme of study, directed at the understanding and application of subject knowledge and competencies, and cover advanced skills and practices related to the student’s’ specialization area.
+Core Specialization subjects cover areas that are intrinsically linked to the study of the core specialism subjects offered in the main programme of study, directed at the understanding and application of subject knowledge and competencies, and cover advanced skills and practices related to the student’s specialization area.

-Exploratory (Interdisciplinary Electives) courses encourage students to develop a broad- based approach to learning by selecting subjects of study from other Schools at the University to grow their width and depth of knowledge beyond their chosen specialism and expose them to the wider scope of university education.
+Exploratory (Interdisciplinary Electives) courses encourage students to develop a broad-based approach to learning by selecting subjects of study from other Schools at the University to grow their width and depth of knowledge beyond their chosen specialism and expose them to the wider scope of university education.

 Exploratory courses may contribute towards:

-- a Minor qualification (if all the selected courses are from the same School and add up to the credit requirements of such a qualification), or
+- A Minor qualification (if all the selected courses are from the same School and add up to the credit requirements of such a qualification), or

-- a second Minor as may be the case (where the first minor may be a mandatory requirement of a specific School/programme and built into the said curriculum).
+- A second Minor as may be the case (where the first minor may be a mandatory requirement of a specific School/programme and built into the said curriculum).